games-on-whales/wolfmanager/docs/features/authentication.md

 ## Overview

-WolfUI provides a secure and user-friendly authentication system with the following key features:
+WolfManager provides a secure and user-friendly authentication system with the following key features:

 ## 🔐 Security Features